Statement Advocating for the Elimination of Prescription Time Guarantees in Community Pharmacy

 Statement

-The National Coordinating Council for Medication Error Reporting and Prevention advocates the elimination of prescription time guarantees and a strengthened focus on the clinical and safety activities of pharmacists within the community pharmacy setting.
+The National Coordinating Council for Medication Error Reporting and Prevention advocates the elimination of prescription time guarantees and a strengthened focus on the clinical, accuracy and safety activities of pharmacists within all pharmacy practice settings especially the community pharmacy setting.

 Background